 - The PELMO 5.5.3 model (or comparable model) with the Hamburg scenario or MACRO 5.5.3 with the Danish scenarios.
-If both models are used then the results of both models must fulfil the limit values. - Substance specific parameters: 80 percentiles for degradation rates and sorption ratios (1/n) must be used and for K{OC} 20 percentiles must be used14. - Separate model runs must be executed for at least three individual days of the period in which use of the product is proposed.
+If both models are used then the results of both models must fulfil the limit values. - Substance specific parameters: 80 percentiles for degradation rates and sorption ratios (1/n) must be used and for KOC 20 percentiles must be used. - Separate model runs must be executed for at least three individual days of the period in which use of the product is proposed. - Use every 2nd, 3rd and 4th year can only be used as a refinement option if the crop can only be grown 2nd, 3rd og 4th year.
+A list of crops where this refinement option can be used can be found in Annex 13. - The results must be reported as annual averages.
+This also applies if the substance is used every second, third or fourth year.
+All output files must be submitted.